asadarafat/topoViewer/README.md

 ## Quick Run - Wireshark capture
 TopoViewer has a remote capture feature that allows it to intercept containerLab's node endPoint - provided that topoViewer is running on the same server as containerLab's node.
-The feature relies on the client-side application to run tcpdump remotely and pipe it to the client wireshark.
+The feature relies on the client-side application to run tcpdump remotely and pipe it to the client's Wireshark.

 ### Pre-requisite
 - Ensure the topoViewer running in the same host as containerLab.